 How to make falafel

-To make this simple dish, add your soaked and drained chickpeas and all remaining ingredients (except the pita and toppings) to a food processor.
+To make this simple dish, add your soaked and very well drained chickpeas and all remaining ingredients to a food processor.

 Process the mixture until crumbly, but do not over process.
-You don’t want to puree the ingredients, but they should be a little chunky as shown below.
+You don’t want to puree the ingredients, as they should be a little on the chunky side.

 Bake one side for 15 minutes, flip your falafel and bake for 5 additional minutes, until lightly golden brown, and they’re done!
 Delicious, easy, and nutritious!

-Once baked, serve them over salad, or with pitas and all your favourite toppings.
+Once baked, serve them over a salad, or with pitas and all your favourite toppings.

 - Vegan Chicken Burgers – Gluten Free

-- 1 cup dry/uncooked chickpeas soaked overnight, or 8 hours.
-Do NOT use canned)
+- 1 cup dry/uncooked chickpeas soaked overnight.
+(Do NOT use canned)

-- 1 cup packed cilantro roughly chopped (or parsley)
+- 1 cup cilantro or parsley roughly chopped and loosely packed

 - 1 yellow onion roughly chopped